open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

 After successfully logging in, hover on the Configuration icon on the panel at the left hand side, and click on Plugins.
 Find and click on the Prometheus plugin.
-Next on `Create a Prometheus data source` button.
+Next click on `Create a Prometheus data source` button.
 Type in the default endpoint of Prometheus as suggested by the UI as the value for the URI.